turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

 You should be familiar with git branching, merging, and rebasing.

 The target branch for every contribution, and the general development branch, is `develop`.
-Typically every week, we collect multiple merge requests in an "integration branch" that gets tested by the CI individually.
+Typically every week, we collect multiple pull requests in an "integration branch" that gets tested by the CI individually.
 If everything is fine, we merge to develop and tag it `YYYY.wXX` with `YYYY` the current year, and `XX` the week number.